u0su/github-pages-with-jekyll/_posts/2019-02-12-My first blog.md

-title Your blog post tile
+Your blog post tile
-date yyyy-mm-dd
+yyyy-mm-dd